Benefits Of Using MBL’s Mold and Bacteria Testing Services

 Suitable for analyses by culturing.
 Could also be analysed by DME.
 Reports produced for these samples are similar to those of other samples.

 The samples discussed above (with the exception of tape-lift and non-viable air samples) can all be analysed for culturable bacteria.
-We can also test water samples.
-Since virtually every sample has some form of bacteria, it is important to have a clear objective for bacterial analysis.
+Plus, we can also test water samples.
+Since virtually every sample has some form of bacteria, it is important to have a clear objective before requesting our bacteria testing service.
 Also, some samples are not suitable for bacteria analysis or for some categories of bacteria.

 - Coliform Analysis

 - Iron Bacteria Analysis

 - Legionella Detection

 - Gram Staining and Enumeration of Culturable Bacteria.

 To ensure the lab has in stock all the reagents required for a particular bacteria test, please call before sampling to let the lab know the type of analysis required, the turnaround time, and the number of samples.

 We are pleased to offer assistance to industrial and occupational hygienists, certified mold inspectors, environmental engineers and other consultants, in designing sampling strategies and also determining the most suitable types of samples to take for a given investigation.
 We also assist field consultants in troubleshooting mold and bacterial problems in industrial settings, hospitals, offices and residential buildings.